Battery Laws in Arkansas

 Arkansas classifies third-degree battery as a Class A misdemeanor, which carries up to one year in jail and a $2,500 fine.

-Battery in the Second Degree: Crime and Penalties
+Penalties for Battery in the Second Degree

-A misdemeanor battery bumps up to a felony battery in the second degree when the act involves an increased level of harm or risk of harm or the defendant targets a vulnerable victim.
+A misdemeanor battery bumps up to a felony battery in the second degree when the act involves an increased level or risk of harm or the defendant targets a vulnerable victim.
 For instance:

 • An offender who purposely causes serious physical injury (as opposed to physical injury) commits second-degree battery.

-• A defendant can also face second-degree battery charges when causing physical injuries and acting purposely with a deadly weapon (other than a firearm) or knowingly targeting a vulnerable victim, such as a law enforcement officer, firefighter, teacher, elderly adult (60+), child (12 and under), state employee, health care professional, or incompetent individual.
+• A defendant can also face second-degree battery charges when causing physical injuries and acting purposely with a deadly weapon (other than a firearm) or knowingly targeting a vulnerable victim, such as a law enforcement officer, firefighter, teacher, elderly adult (60+), child (12 and younger), state employee, health care professional, or incompetent individual.

 Prosecutors can charge second-degree battery as a Class C or D felony, depending on the circumstances of the offense.
 An offender guilty of this crime faces up to 10 years in prison for a Class C felony and 6 years in prison for a Class D felony, as well as a $10,000 fine.

-Battery in the First Degree: Crime and Penalties
+Penalties for Battery in the First Degree

 First-degree battery constitutes Arkansas' most serious battery charge.
 Generally, these penalties apply when both the harm and the risk of harm increase.